LaurelAP/Portfolio/README.md

 <br/>Platform: Canva

 #### [Presentation | Writing for the Web Reader](https://github.com/LaurelAP/Portfolio/blob/main/Painter_WritingForWebReader.pdf)
 A faculty seminar focusing on the significance of changing reading behaviors and how to use scientific findings and evidence-based multidisciplinary techniques to create engaging written text for the online environment.
+Presentation notes are available after the PDF is downloaded.
 <br/>Platform: PowerPoint

 #### Teaching with Immersive Technology - coming soon